Trust-Based Relational Intervention (TBRI) - Online Caregiver Training

 Location/Institution: Texas Christian University

-The current study evaluated the effectiveness of a web-based version of Trust-Based Relational Intervention (TBRI) [now called Trust-Based Relational Intervention - Online Caregiver Training (TBRI)] in reducing behavioral problems and trauma symptoms in at-risk adopted children.
-Reported here are results for the 128 participants in the TBRI group who completed 75% or more of the online modules and 128 participants in a matched sample control group.
+The purpose of the study was to evaluate the efficacy of a web-based version of Trust-Based Relational Intervention (TBRI) for reducing behavioral problems and trauma symptoms in at-risk adopted children.
+Participants were randomly assigned to either TBRI or a control group.
 Measures utilized include the Strengths and Difficulties Questionnaire (SDQ) and Trauma Symptoms Checklist for Young Children (TSCYC).
-Results indicated that children of parents in the TBRI group demonstrated significant decreases in behavioral problems on the SDQ and significant decreases in trauma symptoms on the TSCYC after intervention.
+Results indicate that children of parents in the TBRI group demonstrated significant decreases in behavioral problems on the SDQ and significant decreases in trauma symptoms on the TSCYC after intervention.
 Scores for children in a matched-sample control group did not change.
-Limitations include lack of full randomization, reliance on self-reported measures and lack of follow-up.
+Limitations include lack of full randomization, reliance on self-reported measures, and lack of follow-up.

 - Agency/Affiliation: Karyn Purvis Institute of Child Development, TCU